Circus Boy: References in The Monkees

 Micky Dolenz sings the theme to the series in "The Monkees at the Circus", an episode of The Monkees.
 When asked by Mike Nesmith "What 'is' that?", Dolenz responds "It's the theme song for an old TV series".

 Their song "Porpoise Song" contains references to the series, most notably with the line "riding the back of giraffes for laughs is alright for a while."
+In their song, "I'm Going to Buy Me a Dog", Mickey Dolenz says he can train a dog.
+Davy Jones says, "I thought you only trained elephants."